onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 ### Implications and the Key Prop

-React tries to be as efficient as possible by preserving DOM elements and their state unless necessary to change.
-However, sometimes we want to force a new component instance with fresh state.
-This is where the `key` prop comes into play, allowing us to control React's behavior when we want to create new instances.
+- **Efficiency in React**: React optimizes performance by reusing existing DOM elements and preserving their state, minimizing unnecessary changes.

+- **Need for Fresh Instances**: Occasionally, you may need to force the creation of a new component instance, ensuring that it starts with a fresh state.

+- **Role of the `key` Prop**: The `key` prop is crucial in these scenarios.
+It allows you to instruct React to treat a component as a new instance, rather than reusing the existing one.

+- **Control Over Component Behavior**: By assigning a unique `key` value, you can control when React should discard the old component instance and generate a new one, ensuring the component behaves as expected with a fresh state.

 In summary: